← Back to Tutorials

 # MCP Integration for AI Agents

-# Your AI agents can call Sematryx directly
+# Your AI agents can call Sematryx directly via MCP or REST

-# Example: Claude calling Sematryx via MCP
+# Example: Claude using sematryx_optimize via MCP

 """